laurabrugger/laurabrugger.github.io/content/projects.md

   - block: collection
     content:
       title: Select Projects
-      text:  I create projects that explore the dynamic relationships between people and the planet, focusing on equitable, science-based strategies to help communities and ecosystems thrive.
-Here are some of the projects I’m most excited about and currently working on—stay tuned for results!
+      text:  Below are some of the projects I’m most excited about and currently working on—stay tuned for results!
       filters:
         folders:
           - project